 AI also supports prognostic maintenance in manufacturing environments.
 By monitoring machine data through IoT sensors, ERP systems can detect potential equipment failures and schedule maintenance proactively before disruptions occur.

-AI-powered ERP systems help organizations better understand customer behavior and sales performance.
+AI-powered ERP systems help businesses better understand customer behavior and sales performance.
 Machine learning models analyze purchase history, engagement patterns, and support interactions to generate deeper customer insights.

 Lead scoring is one example of AI in sales intelligence.
 The system evaluates historical sales data to identify which prospects are most likely to convert, helping sales teams prioritize their efforts.